vince-jq-sun/units_viewer/README.md

 ## Introduction

 Units Viewer is a tool tailored for researchers working with datasets composed of multiple units, such as neurons.
-It is ideal for handling large datasets, offering streamlined navigation through figures, easy tagging, and flexible filtering options.
-This tool allows you to build better intuition through efficient and organized inpection of each unit.

-facilitates the building of intuition by allowing efficient and organized inspection of each unit.
+Idealy, it works best for hundreds to thousands of units.
+It makes figure navigation, tagging, filtering and notes easy and engaging.
+By directly viewing various plots and filtering the ones that are most relevant, it helps build better intuition.

 ## Features

+- Very easy to use.
 - View detailed profiles of individual neurons.
 - Customizable tags and notes for every unit.
-- Flexible filtering based on tags to streamline the inspection process.
+- Flexible filtering and tracking of tags to streamline the inspection process.
 - Easy navigation through large datasets.
 - Local web-based interface for easy access.